-Jack is an international student who knew he wanted to study teaching as soon as he completed his undergraduate degree.
-He studies the Secondary stream with learning areas in English and TESOL and says there is more to Melbourne than he originally thought.
+Jack knew he wanted to study teaching as soon as he completed his undergraduate degree.
+He enrolled in the Master of Teaching (Secondary) with learning areas in English and TESOL.

 I think that we're teaching students who are at a very formative period in their lives.
 I think as teachers it is our duty and it's our vocation and calling to assist students in their formation academically, socially and in many other ways.
 So I think that's the greatest reason why I wanted to teach.

 I've been in Melbourne for a while now.
 I have done other degrees here.
-I've worked and studied at Melbourne and it's a really wonderful university, not only in the strength of its research but also in the support that the students get.
+I've worked and studied at the University of Melbourne and it's a really wonderful university, not only in the strength of its research but also in the support that the students get.

 My favourite part of the course is not just the practical side of teaching but the research side of things, which is very important for me.

-I think the defining feature of the Melbourne program is that the focus is not just on the practicalities of training you to be a teacher, but also the research component is key as well.
+I think the defining feature of the Melbourne program is that the focus is not just on the practicalities of training you to be a teacher – the research component is also key.

 Teaching is very exciting and exhilarating, but also a very intensive course so I think time management is very crucial.
 I advise incoming students to really be organised and to come up with a timetable that looks after both your academic side of things but also your social, sporting and cultural side of things so that you can get the most of your experience.

 It's really good to be fully immersed in the program, to not only go to your classes, but to also be involved in all kinds of clubs and societies at the university.
-For first-year students it would be really great to get in touch of a peer mentor who is a second-year student who has done the same programme who will be able to assist you.
+For first-year students it would be really great to get in touch with a peer mentor who has done the same program and will be able to assist you.

 Through my teaching practicums, my placements and my classes, I have learned to not just do what I do, but also reflect on why I'm doing this.

 I hope to be a teacher who is student-centred, who is able to think about what the students need and to support them that way.